Roam (public transit): History

-Roam was formerly known as Banff Public Transit and the town has had some form of public transportation since 1994, contracted to a variety of private operators.
+Roam was formerly known as Banff Public Transit and the town has had some form of public transportation since 1994, with services contracted to a variety of private operators.

 The system was re-branded as Roam in June 2008.
-At the same time a new fleet of four hybrid buses was acquired and operation of the service was turned over a new private contractor, Brewster Inc., a local tour bus company.
+At the same time a new fleet of four hybrid buses was acquired and operation of the service was turned over to a new private contractor, Brewster Inc., a local tour bus company.

-On April 21, 2011, the Bow Valley Regional Transit Services Commission (BVRTSC) was formed by the town of Banff, the town of Canmore and Improvement District No. 9.
+On April 21, 2011, the Bow Valley Regional Transit Services Commission (BVRTSC) was formed by the Town of Banff, the Town of Canmore and Improvement District No. 9.
 This new government agency was authorised to provide or coordinate local and regional transit services in the Bow Valley.
 Although not a voting member, Parks Canada actively participates in commission meetings.

-In the fall of 2012 the BVRTSC took over responsibility for the transit service.
+In the fall of 2012, the BVRTSC took over responsibility for the transit service.
 On December 3, 2012, regional transit service between Banff and Canmore began.

 Service

-There are currently six routes, four that operate year-round and two that operates seasonally (May to September).
-Service is provided using hybrid Nova buses, each decorated with scenes from the National Park, featuring either a grizzly bear, elk, mountain goat, moose, buffalo, fish, fox, lynx, or wolf.
+There are currently fourteen routes, seven that operate year-round and five that operate seasonally (May to September).
+Service is provided using hybrid Nova buses, each decorated with scenes from the National Park, featuring either a grizzly bear, elk, mountain goat, moose, buffalo, fish, fox, lynx, wolf, etc.